troyfigiel/monorepo/README.md

 - I rely on sops for Terraform as well. agenix might not be a good alternative to sops-nix in this case.
 - sops-nix is designed to be scalable, but for safety precautions the secrets can only be unlocked per machine or with my master Nitrokey.
 Each machine I use serves a different purpose.

+- I can sync my persistent home files using Syncthing.
+I should not run Syncthing as root.
+The remaining persisted files and directories should be backed up with restic.
+There are fewer of them anyway and they are probably machine specific.
+- For extra precautions, I can decide to run Syncthing only in my local network.
+- I should run Syncthing as a home-manager service, not NixOS module.
+The home-manager service also has a tray option.

+This requires first using impermanence as a home-manager module and moving over my persisted home directories and files to that module instead.

 ## Copying Nix store